 Stockholm, Stockholm County, Sweden

-The primary outccome is the difference in the mean carbon dioxide equivalent (CO₂e) emissions between the treatment pathways early rehabilitation without surgery and surgical treatment followed by rehabilitation of metacarpal shaft fractures.
-Our functional unit is defined as the full treatment pathway from injury to 12 months post-treatment
+The primary outccome is global warming potential expressed as the mean carbon dioxide equivalent (CO₂e) emissions between the treatment pathways early rehabilitation without surgery and surgical treatment followed by rehabilitation of metacarpal shaft fractures.
+Our functional unit is defined as the full treatment pathway from inclusion in the study to 12 months post-treatment

 Time frame: 12 months